enze-chen/mi-book-2021/week_3/12/pull_requests.md

 ```

 For the emoji, title, and description, replace the entire `[guiding_text]` parts.
+[Emojipedia](https://emojipedia.org/) is a good source for selecting cross-platform emojis.
 For the image, change just `temp.png` to the name of your own figure file, with the extension.
 Your figure name has to be unique to you, so we suggest something like `name_final.png` (e.g., `enze_final.png`), provided this is what you named the actual figure (PNG) file on your computer!
 We'll upload this image to the repo shortly.